-Keyword Description Default Value(s) Identification parameters PGE_ID PGE identification.
+Keyword Description Туре Default Value(s) Identification parameters PGE_ID PGE identification.
 This keyword is optional, but should not be changed by the user.
-Chain of characters GEO-HRW SAT_BANDS A list of satellite bands that can be used to run for the calculation of AMVs and Trajectories with NWC/GEO-HRW algorithm.
+Chain of characters GEO-HRW SAT_BANDS A list of satellite bands that can be used for the calculation of AMVs and Trajectories.
 This keyword is optional, but should not be changed.
 It defines the maximum value of bands for which AMVs can be calculated.
 Values defined in a list separated by commas.
-Chain of characters HRVIS,VIS06,VIS08, IR108,IR120,WV062,WV073 (MSG) VIS07,IR107,WV065 (GOES-N) VIS06,VIS08,IR112, WV062,WV069,WV073 (HIMAWARI-8/9) VIS06,VIS08,IR114, WV062,WV070,WV074 (GOES-R) AMV_BANDS A list of satellite bands really used for the calculation of AMVs and Trajectories with NWC/GEO-HRW algorithm.
-Ch As possible values, it can include any of the bands shown by the previous parameter, separated by commas.
-HRVIS, VIS06, IR108, WV062, WV073 (MSG) VIS07, IR107, WV065 (GOES-N) VIS06, IR112, WV062, WV069, WV073 (HIMAWARI-8/9) VIS06, IR114, WV062, WV070, WV074 (GOES-R) SLOT_GAP Ordering number of the previous satellite image, for which tracers are to be considered for the AMV processing.
+Chain of characters HRVIS,VIS06,VIS08, IR108,IR120,WV062,WV073 (MSG) VIS07,IR107,WV065 (GOES-N) VIS06,VIS08,IR112, WV062,WV069,WV073 (HIMAWARI) VIS06,VIS08,IR112, WV062,WV070,WV074 (GOES-R) AMV_BANDS A list of satellite bands really used for the calculation of AMVs and Trajectories.
+As possible values, it can include any of the bands shown by the previous parameter, separated by commas.
+Chain of characters HRVIS,VIS06,IR108,WV062,WV073 (MSG) VIS07,IR107,WV065 (GOES-N) VIS08,IR112,WV062, WV069,WV073 (HIMAWARI) VIS08,IR112,WV062, WV070,WV074 (GOES-R) SLOT_GAP Ordering number of the previous satellite image, from which tracers are to be considered for the AMV processing.
 The value for "Rapid scan mode" is one unit more than the value defined by the parameter.
 Integer 1 MIXED_SCANNING Flag to decide if the "Mixed method" is implemented in the processing.
 Integer 0 CDET Flag to define if "Detailed AMVs and Trajectories" are calculated.
-Integer 0 Output parameters BUFR_CENTRE_OR Originating centre of the BUFR file, as defined in WMO Common Code Table C-1 ([RD.19]).
+Integer 0 NW C/PPS-HRW Polar specific parameter s (Unused in NWC/GEO-HRW) POLAR_OPTIMAL TIME_SEPARATION "Optimal time separation" in minutes between the "initial image" and the "later image" Integer 10 WEIGHT_OPTIMAL TIME_SEPARATION Weight of the "Optimal time separation" in the formula defining the "initial image" for a given "later image" Integer 1 POLAR_MINIMUM COMMON SCANNING "Minimum common scanning" in % between the "initial image" and the "later image" Integer 10 WEIGHT_MINIMUM COMMON_SCANNING Weight of the "Minimum common scanning" in the formula defining the "initial image" for a given "later image" Integer 1 OUTPUT_NAMESTYLE Option to decide if NWC/PPS-HRW output files provided with "GEO"/"PPS" name styles Chain of characters PPS - Output parama eters BUFR_SUPERCENTRE_OR BUFR_CENTRE_OR Originating centre and subcentre of the BUFR file, as defined in WMO Common Code Table C-1 ([RD.19]).
 It is to be modified with the code related to the corresponding centre (e.g. the default value 214 means Madrid).
-Integer 214 OUTPUT_FORMAT A list of output file formats, with several options possible.
-Elements in the list are to be separated by commas: NWC: AMV & Trajectories BUFR files, using the specific NWC SAF format.
+Integer 214 214 OUTPUT_FORMAT A list of possible output file formats.
+Elements in the list separated by commas: NWC: AMV &amp; Trajectories BUFR files, using the specific NWC SAF format.
 EUM: AMV BUFR files, using the previous IWWG BUFR format.
 IWWG: AMV BUFR files, using the new IWWG BUFR format.
-NET: AMV netCDF files Chain of characters NWC
+NET: AMV netCDF files Chain of characters NWC, NET